Tonttuwerks Stone Grinding

 Left to right: Paul Suomi, Ahvo Taipale, Tom Novak.

-At the end of the day, the relationship between Finn Sisu and Wintersteiger spans nearly three decades in addition to three stone grinding machines.
+The relationship between Finn Sisu and Wintersteiger spans nearly three decades.
 Located in Salt Lake City, UT where they warehouse parts and supplies, Wintersteiger USA’s excellent customer service has been paramount to the closeness of this relationship, with Wintersteiger USA offering real-time tech support alongside their team of regional tech representatives who provide onsite consultations and servicing for their machines.

 Brent Johnson, Midwest area Wintersteiger tech rep and our Wintersteiger whisperer, and Tom Novak, our stone grinding master goblin.